About us

 The Catholic Schools Center of Excellence (CSCOE) was established through the vision and generosity of the Richard M. Schulze Family Foundation and by a group of dedicated people passionate about Catholic education.

-The organization’s model is unlike any other, transforming education through innovative and entrepreneurial approaches that produce sustainable models for Catholic schools who serve preschool-8th grade students.
+The organization’s model is unlike any other, transforming education through innovative and entrepreneurial approaches that produce sustainable models for schools who serve preschool-8th grade Catholic students.

 Priorities & Approach